DonnieDice/claude-code-agents/claude-agents/brand-formatter.md

 8. Platform-Specific Requirements

+CurseForge URLs:
+- SRLU: /srlu
+- FFLU: /fflu
+- SimpleQuestPlates: /sqp-simplequestplates (NOT /simplequestplates)
+- BLU: /blu
+- CPU: /cpu

+Logo File Naming:
+- Most addons use "logo.png" (NOT "ADDON_logo_400x400.png")
+- Check both formats when referencing logos
+- Use width="25" height="25" for H1 header logos

+Discord Integration Requirements:
+- Each addon MUST have unique webhook URL
+- No @everyone or @here pings in notifications
+- Bot avatar should be addon logo, not kiwi
+- Use addon-specific color themes in embeds

 CurseForge Limitations:
 - Avoid <div> tags and align attributes - use plain markdown
 - Use GitHub raw images (raw.githubusercontent.com)